kbroman/Talk_GenericHMM/transcript.md

 I'm talking about a generic model for genotype reconstruction in multi-parent populations

-There's a wide variety of multi-parent populations, including recombinant inbred lines like the mouse Collaborative Cross and MAGIC lines in plants, and advanced intercrosses like heterogeneous stock and diversity outbred mice.
-A key step is to reconstruct the founder alleles along the chromosomes.
+There's a wide variety of multi-parent populations, including recombinant inbred lines like the mouse Collaborative Cross and MAGIC lines in plants, and advanced intercrosses like heterogeneous stock mice and rats and diversity outbred mice.
+They are formed from set of inbred founder strains, and their genomes are mosaics of the founders.
+A key analysis step is to reconstruct that pattern along the chromosomes using SNP genotypes.

 This is a 1 megabase region with SNP genotypes in the 8 founders and one diversity outbred mouse.
 We use this data to calculate the probability of each possible genotype.
 You can threshold those probabilities to get inferred genotypes.